ultrongr/UAV/README.md

     - **Move a specific UAV**
         - Use the arrow keys, space (up) and backspace (down) to move the UAV named v22_osprey_0 in the environment.
+        - You can also rotate the UAV using the `R` Key.